una-auxme/paf/doc/research/paf24/perception/Vision_Node_Code_Summary.md

 ## Setup Functions

 ### Camera and Distance Array Subscriptions
-These functions subscribe to the camera topics, allowing the node to receive images from multiple camera angles and perform image processing tasks.
+These functions subscribe to the camera topics, allowing the node to receive images from multiple predefined camera angles and perform image processing tasks.

 - **`setup_camera_subscriptions`**: Subscribes to specified camera angles.
 - **`setup_dist_array_subscription`**: Subscribes to LIDAR depth data.